The Baroque Period

 Functioning somewhat like a jazz lead sheet, thoroughbass notation was a straightforward way of writing down the complex ideas involved in musical accompaniment.
 The basso continuo was usually realized by two musicians: one playing harpsichord, organ, or lute; and another playing viola da gamba, cello, or bassoon.
 Consequently, these instruments were known as continuo instruments (Burkholder, Grout, and Palisca 301).

 Being able to detect this distinctive accompaniment style is one way to discern Baroque music from all other styles.
 Just listen for that driving harpsichord, and you’ll know it’s Baroque music.

 The Baroque period also saw the rise of opera, which was an epic marriage of music, storytelling, choreography, acting, set painting, and costume design.
 Opera evolved out of musical interludes called intermedi that were used to segway between acts of a play.
 The first opera was called Dafne and was written by Jacopo Peri, who was a composer operating in Florence, Italy, during the late 1590s (Burkholder, Grout, and Palisca 308).

 Opera featured a new singing technique called recitative that enabled plot to be delivered entirely by song.
 The dialogue of a typical recitative was sung in short, clipped phrases that were speech-like and composed to follow along with the accents of the text (Larousse 156; Randel 429).

-One of the masters of this techniques, and of the opera genre in general, was George Frideric Handel.
+One of the masters of this technique, and of the opera genre in general, was George Frideric Handel.